Delaware State University's On-Balance, Off-Debt Capacity Performance Contracting

 In 2010, when DSU first began exploring a GESA arrangement, the state SEU had approved 12 ESCOs to provide performance contracting services to state agencies.
 Johnson Controls Inc. (JCI) was selected by DSU from those companies.
 The first step in exploring a GESA was for JCI to conduct an investment-grade audit of the DSU campus (valued at about $150,000) to identify potential ECMs.
 The GESA stipulated that in the event that DSU did not engage JCI to perform the ECMs, DSU would pay the full cost of the audit, which would otherwise be conducted at no cost as part of the GESA.
 Ultimately, DSU signed the GESA with JCI and also provided the upfront capital for an $11.3 million investment in ECMs expected to achieve $24.6M in savings over 20 years.

 This agreement constitutes Phase 1 of DSU’s Energy Saving Initiative.
 Measures implemented across the campus include lighting upgrades and controls, vending machine controls, building envelop upgrades, domestic hot water upgrades, demand-control ventilation, boiler controls, computer management systems, and a web-based energy and emissions information management system.
 Building-specific measures include a boiler replacement, kitchen hood controls, variable frequency drives, roof replacements, chiller replacements HVAC unit replacement, and motor replacement.
-A strategy for Phase 2 is currently in development.

 Recognizing that state laws and accounting practices would need to be modified to allow for its bond-financed GESA model, senior leadership at DSU reached out to key state decision-makers.
 Generally, two changes were required in order to allow the “off-debt capacity” approach proposed by DSU: